 In the Lakes District, take a half-day rafting trip down the Petrohue River—a turquoise gem from which you can see four volcanoes on a clear day.
 While it’s not at all technical and thus is suitable for beginners, the river’s large wave trains will excite even experienced rafters.

 Where to Stay and Eat

 Explora Torres del Paine has an unrivaled location in the park and a view that can’t be beat.
 The lodge’s biggest differentiator has always been its excursions.
 Being located on Lago Pehoe, which connects to the other main lakes in the park, allows them to use their private catamaran to access both the Grey Glacier as well as the French Valley, allowing fore more innovative and flexible excursions to those areas.
 They also have their own horses and stable, with by far the best and most comprehensive equestrian offerings.
 You haven’t ridden a horse until you gallop with a gaucho across a Patagonian pampa!

 Best bang-for-your-buck hotels

 Patagonia Camp is right in the sweet spot: a huge savings from the region’s ultra-spendy adventure lodges, and far more intimate—and closer to nature—than the three- and four-star alternatives.
 There are 20 yurts on the property.
 If you can spend a bit more, opt for one with a private jacuzzi on the balcony; of these, yurts 19 and 20 have entirely unobstructed views, but are still nicely secluded.
-Of the standard options, 4 and 5 are my favorites, as they’re also more secluded.
-My travelers receive a basket of sweets, local berries, and the like.
+Of the standard options, 4 and 5 are also more private.

 Dishes to try